Traumatic eosinophilic granuloma - Oral Mucosal Lesion

 - Squamous cell carcinoma – This malignancy may appear to be very similar clinically, and biopsy is often necessary to distinguish between these two entities.

-- Histoplasmosis or other deep fungal infection – Biopsy reveals Histoplasma capsulatum or other causative organisms in tissue sections stained with PAS or GMS method.
+- Histoplasmosis or other deep fungal infection – Biopsy reveals Histoplasma capsulatum or other causative organisms in tissue sections stained with periodic acid-Schiff (PAS) or Grocott-Gömöri's methenamine silver (GMS) method.

 - Tuberculous ulcer – Biopsy shows necrotizing granulomatous inflammation and acid-fast bacilli.